-The team's efforts the into the national VA's Be There campaign that focuses on suicide prevention by encouraging
+The team's efforts tle into the national VA's Be There campaign that focuses on suicide prevention by encouraging types except the most rural, the study found.

-The association between gun shops and suicide rates was most substantial in urban was most substantial in urbay areas and present in all county types except the most rural, the study found.
 There are at least five fire-arms stores in the South Shore and South Coast area.

-Guns were used in about half of all sulcides in 2017, accord-ing to the Spiricke Presention
+Guns were used in about half of all suicides in 2017, according to the Suicide Prevention ing to the Suicide Prevention Resource Center.

-Daniel Ellis, owner of the

-Brockton Firearms Academy

-and a gun safety instructor,

-said suicide prevention isn't

-part of the curriculum, but he

-sees if alling under education

-about proper firearm storage.
+Daniel Ellis, owner of the Brockton Firearms Academy and a gun safety instructor, said suicide prevention isn't part of the curriculum, but he sees if falling under education about proper firearm storage.